casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 - Refer to the [Setting up a new network](/operators/create/) guide to identify the required configuration files to set up a genesis block.

 ## Step 3.
 Configuring the Genesis Block
-The [genesis block](https://en.bitcoin.it/wiki/Genesis_block) in a Casper private network contains a different set of configurations when compared to the public network.
-In a private network, the `chainspec.toml` file contains the required configurations for the genesis block with other network settings.
+A Casper private network contains a different set of configurations when compared to the public network.
+In a private network, the `chainspec.toml` file contains the required configurations for the genesis process.

 You should add the below configuration options to `chainspec.toml` file inside the [private network directory](/#step-2-setting-up-the-directory).